AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Symptoms

-• Airbag light SRS/AIRBAG warning lamp stays on
+• Warning light SRS/Airbag warning lamp stays on or comes on intermittently

-• Stored DTC B1651 stored in the SRS ECU memory
+• Stored DTC B1651 stores as current or history in the SRS airbag module

 Common Causes